Orbus Software treats the privacy of our visitors with the highest importance

-We may sometimes include or offer third party products or services on our website.
+We may sometimes include or offer third party products or services on the Ecosystem.
 The websites of these third parties will have separate and independent privacy policies, with which you should familiarise yourself.
 We bear no responsibility or liability for the content and activities of these third party sites.
-Nonetheless, we seek to protect the integrity of our website and welcome any feedback regarding these third party websites.
+Nonetheless, we seek to protect the integrity of our services and welcome any feedback regarding these third party websites.

 9. Compliance with Privacy Shield Principles

 You will be offered the opportunity to choose, either by opt-in or opt-out (as appropriate and in accordance with the GDPR) whether your Personal Data is to be disclosed to a third party acting as a Data Controller, or is to be used for a purpose materially different from the purpose for which it was originally collected, or subsequently authorised.